aimansae/reviewme/README.md

 I wrapped my return statement in P instead of div.
 -   Fixed by Replacing paragraph tag with div tag
 - Star rating component was not rendering the stars active colour of the stars.
-**Fixed** thanks to tutor's help, by adding a ternary condition on on Reviews.js page
+**Fixed** thanks to tutor's help, by adding a ternary condition on on Reviews.js page return statement
+- if a user searched manually for /profiles/id the reviews rendered did not correspond with the profile itelf.
+Mentor Matina provided a huge help uderstanding where the issue was coming from.
+Profile context data was rendering /profile:id where the id was undefined, the correct way to access the current user was /profiles/${currentUser.profile.id}.
+Fixed by replacing it.
+- Star rating component not being prepopulaed in ReviewEditForm.js.
+The review object from the api was being returned correctly as intended, however the stars on the rating form itself were not diplayed with the rating star colour. **Fixed by** repeating the state for rating like so  setRating(rating); (line 58)

 ## Known Bug-Issues
-- Star rating component not being prepopulaed in ReviewEditForm.js.
-The review object from the api is being returned correctly as intended, however the stars on the rating form itself are not diplayed with the rating star colour.
-In addition to that the star review field will be set as a mandatory field.

 - Unlike, Unsave functionality was followed from C.I. walkthrough.
-Upon clicking unlike or unsave, the review is not being removed from the respective pages (Saved and Liked).
+Upon clicking unlike or unsave, the review is not being removed immediately from the respective pages (Saved and Liked).
 User has to manually reload the page, in order to see the changes.
 This is definitely an issue that needs to be resolved in the future.

-## Future Features
-- In the future users will be able to delete their profile
-- Users will be able to login with Googole accounts
-- Users will be able to contact the review owner to ask for opinions or suggestions
-- Comments will have like/ unlike functionality as well
+- Star review field on ReviewCreateForm can be sent without selecting the stars.
+At the moment the field is optionaly, but for future feature will need to be set as a mandatory field.
+- Console throws 401 / Unauthorized error if a user is not logged in.
+This type of error is acceptable as per C.I Walkthroughs, therefore ignored
+- if a url with non existing review/ or profile is searched (i.e: /profile/1234 or /reviews/776) user is redirected to the homepage, but the console shows 404 Not Found/ Bad request.
+This is an expected behavious from the console, (as per Mentor's confirmation as well) but definitely will need to be fixed in the future.

 ## Technologies used